-On April 29, 2014, the U.S. Supreme Court upheld EPA's Cross-State Air Pollution Rule (CSAPR), clearing the way for the EPA to implement this rule and to replace the Clean Air Interstate Rule (CAIR) now in effect.5
+On April 29, 2014, the U.S. Supreme Court upheld EPA's Cross-State Air Pollution Rule (CSAPR) and on October 23, 2014, the U.S. Court of Appeals for the District of Columbia Circuit lifted the stay imposed on CSAPR, clearing the way for the EPA to implement this rule and to replace the Clean Air Interstate Rule (CAIR) now in effect.^{5,6}

 National Emission Standards for Reciprocating Internal Combustion Engines.
-On January 14, 2013, the EPA signed a final rule regulating emissions from a wide variety of stationary reciprocating internal combustion engines (RICE).6 RICE includes certain types of electrical generation facilities like diesel engines typically used for backup, emergency or supplemental power.
-RICE includes facilities located behind the meter.
-The rule exempts from its requirements one hundred hours of RICE operation in emergency demand response programs, provided
+On January 14, 2013, the EPA signed a final rule regulating emissions from a wide variety of stationary reciprocating internal combustion engines (RICE).7 RICE includes certain types of electrical generation facilities like diesel engines typically used for backup,